Drew Brees: Personal life

 In April 2010, Brees was voted by fans as the cover athlete of EA Sports Madden NFL 11 video game.

 Brees wears #9 on his uniform in honor of late baseball player Ted Williams.

 Brees is sometimes known by the nicknames "Breesus" by Saints fans and "Cool Brees", which he acquired during his younger years for his calmness under pressure.

 On March 30, 2010, Brees became the national spokesperson for AdvoCare International, a multi-level marketing company, which produces weight management, nutritional supplement, and personal care products.

 Brees with Jimmy John's founder and chairman Jimmy John Liautaud in 2017.

 Brees owns a variety of restaurant businesses.
 In May 2015, he purchased a 25% stake in "Walk-On's Bistreaux & Bar", a sports bar that originated in Baton Rouge and is currently expanding their franchising into other Gulf Coast states.
 In 2019, he opened a Walk-On's restaurant in Midland, Texas.
 During initial talks with Walk-On's, Brees said that he was interested in bringing over some of the lessons that he had learned as a Jimmy John's franchise owner.
 He currently owns nine Jimmy John's stores with a tenth under construction as of August 2019.
 Carl Buergler, Jimmy John's director of operations, played football at Purdue with Brees.

 Brees utilizes former Major League Baseball player and coach Tom House as his mechanics coach.

 In 2019, Brees partnered with San Diego Surf Sports to help with the local youth sports scene in the San Diego area.

 Brees follows a strict diet, avoiding gluten, dairy, and nuts due to food allergies.
 He also has a regimented daily exercise routine, focusing on core strength exercises rather than heavy weight training.

 Brees was a Republican, but later changed his party affiliation to Independent.
+In 2026, Brees endorsed incumbent Louisiana senator Bill Cassidy in his bid for reelection.

 On June 3, 2020, during the George Floyd protests, Brees told Yahoo Finance that he stood by his 2016 opinion that kneeling during the national anthem was disrespectful to the flag and to the US.
 Several of his teammates and other professional athletes expressed disappointment and anger at the statement.
 He apologized early the next day.

 In 2023, Brees revealed that he was unable to lift any part of his right arm over his shoulder anymore.
 He said that the condition is a result of the shoulder injury he suffered during his time with the Chargers.